suntoes/ez-tetris-online/README.md

   <summary>Arrays</summary>
 <br>

-There are 4 arrays inside the array of T tetromino, each defines a unique rotation but overall represents the T shaped tetromino.
+Here are 4 arrays inside an array of T tetromino, each defines a unique rotation but overall represents the T shaped tetromino.
 If we were to take the first out of four elements for example, and set the width as 4 that represents a 4x4 2d array table, the array would sum up to be <b>[ 1, 4, 5, 6 ]</b>.

 ```javascript